• Skip to main content

 List of Referencing Styles -How to Organize Reference in Alphabetical Order

-There are a large number of different referencing styles, but there are majorly three different styles of referencing used in academic journals, academic articles and every kind of research work.
+There are many different referencing styles, but there are three different styles of referencing used in academic journals, academic articles and every kind of research work.
 The names of these three styles are:

 America Psychological Association which is commonly known as APA

-Chicago, this style basically supports; Notes and Bibliography and Author-Date.
+Chicago, this style supports; Notes and Bibliography and Author-Date.

 Harvard referencing style